yairgil/Docker-Provider/README.md

  This will create build definition for the Linux agent.
  Repeat above steps except that this time select Operation system as "Windows" to onboard the pipeline for Windows agent.

+# Azure DevOps Release Pipeline

+Integrated with Azure DevOps release pipeline for the ci_dev and ci_master (TBD).With this, for every commit to ci_dev branch, latest bits automatically deployded to DEV AKS clusters in Build subscription and similarly for for every commit to ci_master branch, latest bits automatically deployed to PROD AKS clusters in Build subscription.

+For dev, agent image will be in this format mcr.microsoft.com/azuremonitor/containerinsights/cidev:cidev<git-commit-id> and prod will be mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod<MM><DD><YYYY>.

 # Update Kubernetes yamls